WRHS English Department Program Guide

 Policies Governing English Courses Offered in Grades 11 and 12

-All courses stress writing: a critique (analytic paper) and many shorter assignments are required each semester.
+All courses stress writing: a literary analysis and many shorter assignments are required each semester.
 In addition, major creative assignments and/or research projects are required in most courses.
 Some electives are primarily writing courses; for example, Creative Writing, Journalism, and Language and Composition.

 Elective and full year courses: Most English courses are one-semester elective courses; several are full-year courses.